kblackerby/TweetMoji/README.md

 9. Enjoy all the information in the text files!!

 Windows
-6. Recommended to  rum the Python file in Python's IDLE interface
+6. Recommended to run the Python file in Python's IDLE interface
 7. Unfortunately, you must manually restart the Python script each day to continue to collect data